stephenyang0215/used_vehicle/README.md

 | ------------- | ------------- |
 |   2375350 |      29 |

-Below are the list of columns and its description:
+Below is the list of columns and its description:
 * CarID
 ID Number of each vehicle.
 * MakeId